RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - After the author, put in brackets the day, month and year the media release was published.

 - Italicise title of media release.
-Include type of source after title, i.e. \[media release\].
+After the title, provide the format of the resource in square brackets, i.e. \[media release\].

 - Include the word **website** after website name.